Welcome to the next generation of training materials for GIS in Civil 3D, the Practical Guide.

 Each stand-alone lesson provides you with the foundation you need to effectively apply these features directly to your work flow.
 Follow clear, concise explanations, and work through real-world exercises to reinforce your understanding of common tasks that other civil engineering and surveying professionals are performing daily.

-It features over 100 exercises organized into 49 lessons in 12 chapters.
+It is 480 pages, featuring over 100 exercises organized into 49 lessons in 12 chapters.
 Each lesson includes detailed descriptions of processes and theory with many illustrations and diagrams, to help you understand “why”, not just “how”.

 Instructors: this book is used in classrooms worldwide.
 Find out more about using it in your next class.